wking/2016-oslo-repeatability/repeatability-discussion.rst

 words "reproducibility" and "replication", and even "repeatability".
 Sorry.)

-In many computational analyses, repeatability should be pretty easy to achieve - given same input data,
+In many computational analyses, repeatability should be pretty easy to achieve - given same input data, same scripts, same workflow, and same installed packages, you should be able to generate the same results.

 Why is repeatability valuable?
 There are two reasons:

-1. Efficiency, reuse, and remixing - you and others can repeat, edit, reuse, and repurpose work.
+1. Repeatability is valuable for efficiency, reuse, and remixing - you and others can repeat, edit, reuse, and repurpose the work.

-2. Reproducibility - if someone else cannot reach approximately the same results with similar input data, then *repeatability* is a requirement for tracking down the differences.
+2. Repeatability is important for *reproducibility* - if someone else cannot reach approximately the same results with similar input data, then *repeatability* is a requirement for tracking down the differences.

 Two stories
 -----------